ans-group/docs.ukfast.co.uk/source/security/ddos/index.rst

 DDoSX\ :sup:`®`
 ===============

 DDoSX\ :sup:`®` is designed to protect your websites and applications from Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks.
+It can additionally provide application-level protection through the optional Web Application Firewall (WAF) feature, as well as accelerate your website's performance using Content Delivery Network (CDN).

 .. toctree::
    :maxdepth: 1

    generalinformation
    gettingstarted
+   wafsettings
    remove
    troubleshooting
    ips